Quantum simulation of battery materials using ionic pseudopotentials: Quantum algorithm

 \subsection{Plane wave matrix elements of the pseudopotential operator}

 We focus on the description of the separable Gaussian pseudopotentials proposed by Hartwigsen, Goedecker and Hutter (HGH)~\cite{hartwigsen1998}.
 The HGH pseudopotentials are relatively easy to define and have proven to be transferable and accurate.
-The total energies of different crystals computed by using the HGH PPs exhibit typical deviations of the order of $1~\text{meV}/\text{atom}$ with respect to all-electron calculations~\cite{lejaeghere2016reproducibility}.

 The HGH local potential is defined as

 where $\mathrm{erf}(\alpha r)$ is the error function with $\alpha=\frac{1}{\sqrt{2}r_\mathrm{loc}}$, $r_\mathrm{loc}$ is a local radius parameter giving the charge distribution in the core, and the $C_i$ are tabulated coefficients~\cite{hartwigsen1998}.
 On the other hand, the non-local part $u^\text{NL}$ is given by a sum of separable terms~\cite{hartwigsen1998}